swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

   }
   ```

   The output conforms to the following JSON Schema (draft 2020-12).
-The `payload.kind` discriminator selects one of the payload variants below.
+The `replacement.kind` discriminator selects one of the replacement variants below.

   ```json
   {